polywrap/swift-client/Example/README.md

 Invokes the IPFS wrap, fetching an image and showing it

+### Logger

+Invokes the logger wrap, which interacts with the logger plugin.
+It shows a println message from WASM world

 ### Ethers

 Invoke the Ethers wrap, and signs a typed data using Metamask App; this can only be run in a device (you must have Metamask installed in your phone).
 By using the ethereum wallet plugin for metamask it shows you how you can write to Ethereum blockchain